Mexico to try wife of mayor linked to student disappearances

 Pineda and Abarca fled Iguala a few days after the abduction of the students, and were captured in November by police.

-(Reporting by Joanna Zuckerman Bernstein; Editing by Simon Gardner, Dave Graham and Clarence Fernandez)
+(Reporting by Joanna Zuckerman Bernstein; Editing by Simon Gardner, Tom Brown and Bernard Orr)